BrandonXu6106/obsidianpublish/content/thoughts/IPFS.md

 Of course, there will not be perfect overlaps between nodes' `have_list` and `want_list`s .
 Nodes must work for their blocks.
 In the case that a node has nothing that its peers want (or nothing at all), it seeks the pieces its peers want, with lower priority than what the node wants itself. **This incentivizes nodes to cache and disseminate rare pieces, even if they are not interested in them directly.**

-This barter system implies a virtual currency could be created, this would require a global ledger to track ownership and transfer of the currency, which is exactly what [[Filecoin|Filecoin]] provides.
+This barter system implies a virtual currency could be created, this would require a global ledger to track ownership and transfer of the currency, which is exactly what [[Filecoin.md|Filecoin]] provides.

 ### Incentivizing satisfied nodes to seed